History of C.A.N.S. Around the Oval

-The first Collection Day made a huge impact on the individuals organizing the event; each individual canned food item signified a step in the right direction.
-Their excitement spilled over into physically placing cans around CSU’s Oval.
-Although the cans could only line ¼ of the Oval, the enthusiasm surrounding their accomplishment was strong and would become a legacy for the next 30 years.
+The first Collection Day made a huge impact on the individuals organizing the event; they knew each donated canned food item signified progress.
+Their excitement spilled over into physically placing cans around CSU’s iconic Oval.
+Although the cans could only line a quarter of The Oval at that time, the enthusiasm surrounding their accomplishment was strong and would become a legacy for subsequent years.

-Keller ran CANS as a student for 2 years, and then submitted a proposal to grow OCS into a fully funded and staffed office.
+Keller coordinated the event as a graduate student for two years, then submitted a proposal to grow OCS into a fully funded and staffed office.
 She was turned down.
-Not one to surrender, Keller and a few other students organized a student fee referendum and became a student fee funded office.
-She was hired after graduation and led CANS as well as the office until 2004.
-Along the way OCS became The Office of Service-Learning and Volunteer Programs, what is now SLiCE.
+Not one to surrender, Keller and a few other students organized a University-wide student fee referendum and succeeded, turning OCS into a student fee–funded office.
+She was hired after graduation and led the OCS until 2004.
+Overtime, OCS became the Service-Learning and Volunteer Programs (SLVP) office, then the Student Leadership and Community Engagement (SLCE) office in 2005, and eventually the SLiCE office in 2007.